Dog lost in Long Beach found five years later in Tennessee

 Bobby Gary, a Henderson animal control officer, said, "As long as I’ve been doing this, this is the first time it has ever happened after five years — and to have found the dog down in Tennessee."

-Whoever had Azzurra, just two years old when she evidently was taken, bred her multiple times, he said.
+Whoever had Azzurra, just 2 years old when she evidently was taken, bred her multiple times, he said.
 Yet she kept her loving nature.

 "She is a sweet dog; she loves to play," he said.

-Costa paid $3,000 for Azzurra when she was eight weeks old.
+Costa paid $3,000 for Azzurra when she was 8 weeks old.
 Her name means Blue Diamond in Italian.
 "She has blue eyes and she’s just like a perfect little diamond," she said.

 Azzurra disappeared in early 2017 while Costa was living in Long Beach.
 That was about six months after Costa was released from Memorial Sloan Kettering Cancer Center, where she said she beat extraordinarily low odds of surviving metastatic Stage 4 tongue and neck cancer.

-Dognapping is not that uncommon.
+Dognapping is not uncommon.
 Long Islanders, for example, can point to recent cases, and bulldogs' high cost makes them targets.
-Azzurra’s puppiescould easily have fetched high prices.
+Azzurra’s puppies could easily have fetched high prices.

 He saluted the shelter volunteer who made sure that the vet clinic checked for the microchip that identified Costa as the owner.